 Point State Park Special Event Guidelines and Application (PDF)

 Special Event Application Only (DOC)

-Point State Park offers a variety of environmental education, interpretive, and recreational programs.
+Point State Park offers a variety of environmental education and recreation programs.
 Through these programs, participants gain appreciation, understanding, and a sense of stewardship toward natural and cultural resources.

 Programs are offered year round.
 Programs for student groups are available.

 Monuments, plaques, and markers throughout the park commemorate events and people of historic importance at the Forks of the Ohio.

 The location of Fort Duquesne is marked by a granite tracery (outline) within the Great Lawn.
 The center of the tracery contains a bronze medallion depicting the fort.
 The locations of four of the five bastions, projecting parts of the fortification, of Fort Pitt have been delineated.

 The Flag Bastion and the Monongahela Bastion have been reconstructed of brick.
 The Flag Bastion overlooks the Monongahela River and the parking lot.
 The Fort Pitt Museum is housed in the Monongahela Bastion.